This message can be viewed as a video on Vimeo, click here.

 The attack took place five minutes after the children had left for a children's service in a separate venue.

-Excerpts of the un-preached sermon of Rev. Ross Anderson have been printed in local newspapers.
-One verse in particular stands out: "Jesus said to her, 'I am the Resurrection and the Life.
+Excerpts of the un-preached sermon of Rev. Ross Anderson were printed in local newspapers.
+One verse, in particular, stood out: "Jesus said to her, 'I am the Resurrection and the Life.
 He who believes in Me will live, even though he dies.'"
 John 11:25

 Another husband pushed his wife flat seconds before a bullet smashed into the backrest against which she had been sitting.

-Just three weeks before the massacre 72 Russian sailors had made public commitments to Christ.
+Just three weeks before the massacre 72 Russian and Ukrainian sailors had made public commitments to Christ.

 Marita's favourite verse was Philippians 3:10: "I want to know Christ and the power of His Resurrection and the fellowship of sharing in His sufferings, becoming like Him in His death."